VedantPimpley/ApexCase/README.md

 ## Usage

 On a webpage, go to an input element.
 Select the text you wish to modify.
 Right click on it, and hover over the 'ApexCase Capitalizer' option.
-This will reveal a submenu with four options.
+This will reveal a submenu with five options.

 1. **Undo last action**: Reverts the last capitalization action performed, along with any changes made to the text following that action.
 Do note that undo can only revert the last action, and this cannot be chained to do multiple undos.